Columbia University

 3 pts.
 W. Menke, P.Richards, L.Sykes.

-Prerequisite: elementary college physics and mathematics (including calculus).
+Prerequisites: elementary college physics and mathematics (including calculus).
 Given in alternate years.
 Basic methods of seismogram analysis.
 Classification of seismic waves and elementary theory of body waves and normal modes.
-Elementary aspects of seismic prospecting, earthquake source theory, instrumentation, discrimination between explosions and earthquakes, inversion of seismic data to infer earth structure, earthquake engineering, estimation of seismic risk, and earthquake prediction.
-Laboratory: two hours every two weeks at Lamont-Doherty Earth Observatory.
+Elementary aspects of seismic prospecting, earthquake source theory, instrumentation, discrimination between explosions and earthquakes, inversion of seismic data to infer Earth structure, earthquake engineering, earthquake insurance and hazards mitigation, estimation of seismic risk, and earthquake prediction.

 1 pt.
 Staff.